-Party/les Party/les Deliverable Due Date Responsible Status of Deliverable Opioid and Stimulant Treatment Unmet Needs: This initiative is comprised of counties and tribal nations that are working to increase access to the three forms of Medication Assisted Treatment (MAT) for Opioid Use Disorder, increase the use of evidence-based treatment for Stimulant Use Disorder, decrease treatment waitlists, and serve individuals with an Opioid Use Disorder and/or a Stimulant Use Disorder who have unmet treatment needs.
-9/302021- 9/29/2022 DCTS/TAO 3 Tribal Nations receive these funds and are providing services by this contract.
-Implementation and Expansion of Opioid Treatment: The purpose of this project is to continue to implement and expand access to at least two forms FDA approved Medication Assisted treatment (MAT) for individuals with an Opioid Use Disorder, to include screening, assessment, treatment, and supportive wraparound recovery services.
+Deliverat le Due Date Party/les Responsible Status of Deliverable nations that are working three forms of Medica (MAT) for Opioid Use Di evidence-based treatmen Disorder, decrease treatment individuals with an Opio Treatment Unmet Needs: sed of counties and tribal to increase access to the tion Assisted Treatment sorder, increase the use of at for Stimulant Use nent waitlists, and serve id Use Disorder and/or a who have unmet treatment 9/302021- 9/29/2022 DCTS/TAO 3 Tribal Nations receive these funds and are providing services by this contract.
+Treatment: The purpose continue to implement and two forms FDA appro- treatment (MAT) for inte Use Disorder, to include Expansion of Opioid e of this project is to d expand access to at least ved Medication Assisted dividuals with an Opioid e screening, assessment, we wraparound recovery services.
 3. Hub and Spoke: DHS is collaborating with three sites, including one tribal nation, to pilot a new model to treat eligible BadgerCare Plus and Medicaid members who have substance use disorders and at least one other health condition.
 The new benefit these sites are providing is called the Integrated Recovery Support Services benefit.
 It will not only support services to treat members' substance use disorders but also care for the other physical and behavioral health issues that challenge their efforts in recovery.
 The benefit coordinates access to mental health treatment, primary care, and a range of other supports that may be needed.
 The pilot uses a hub and spoke health home approach to help provide eligible members the new Integrated Recovery Support Services benefit.
 Aug/2021 DMS-Pam Lano, Contract is in place, staffing is a challenge at the tribal site and enrollment has started slowly.
-Narcan Direct: The NARCAN® Direct Program provides the lifesaving, overdose reversal medication NARCAN® at no cost to community agencies.
-These organizations distribute the NARCAN® they receive to people at risk for amopioid overdose and people who may witness amopioid overdose.
-5. Residential RSUD room and board costs: DHS awarded four tribes funding from opioid settlement dollars to cover room and board costs for the residential RSUD benefit.
+4. Narcan Direct: The NARCAN® Direct Program provides the lifesaving, overdose reversal medication NARCAN® at no cost to community agencies.
+These organizations distribute the NARCAN® they receive to people at risk for an opioid overdose and people who may witness an opioid overdose.
+Residential RSUD room and board costs: DHS awarded four tribes funding from opioid settlement dollars to cover room and board costs for the residential RSUD benefit.
 Federal law prohibits

-Medicaid from reimbursing residential substant use disorder treatment providers for a client's ro- and board expenses.
-Lack of funds to cover ro- and board costs is the primary reason Medic members do not enroll in this level of treatme Residential RSUD may include assessment a treatment planning, case management, individ- and group counseling, medication-assis- treatment, nursing services, peer support, a recovery coaching.
-The services provided tailored to the client's needs. om om oid ont. ond oial ed ond Alliance for Wisconsin Youth Regional Prevent Centers: The Regional Prevention Centers prov funding to community coalitions to recruit and he educational events, implement public awaren campaigns, and engage in prevention strategies reduce the availability of and access to medications non-medical use, and other opioids and stimulants. ide ost oss to
+Medicaid from reimbursing residential substance use disorder treatment providers for a client's room and board expenses.
+Lack of funds to cover room and board costs is the primary reason Medicaid members do not enroll in this level of treatment.
+Residential RSUD may include assessment and treatment planning, case management, individual and group counseling, medication-assisted treatment, nursing services, peer support, and recovery coaching.
+The services provided are tailored to the client's needs.
+6. Alliance for Wisconsin Youth Regional Prevention Centers: The Regional Prevention Centers provide funding to community coalitions to recruit and host educational events, implement public awareness campaigns, and engage in prevention strategies to reduce the availability of and access to medications for non-medical use, and other opioids and stimulants.